balancer/code-review/rate-providers/template.md

 ## Review Checklist: Common Findings
 Each of the items below represents a common red flag found in Rate Provider contracts.

 If none of these is checked, then this might be a pretty great Rate Provider!
 If any of these is checked, we must thoroughly elaborate on the conditions that lead to the potential issue.
-Decision points are not binary; a Rate Provider can be safe despite these boxes being checked.
+Decision points are not binary; a Rate Provider can be usable despite these boxes being checked.
 A check simply indicates that thorough vetting is required in a specific area, and this vetting should be used to inform a holistic analysis of the Rate Provider.

 ### Administrative Privileges
 - [ ] The Rate Provider is upgradeable (e.g., via a proxy architecture or an `onlyOwner` function that updates the price source address). \<Delete this hint: If unchecked, delete all of the bullets below.\>